mkushnir/mrksvnup/README.md

 in the direction of Dag-Erling's experiment.

 _mrksvnup_ includes a simplified (and limited) implementation of the [SVN RA protocol][1], and the [svndiff1][2] editor.
 The supported transports are currently restricted to the _svn://_ only.
+Support of _http://_ transport is under development.
+It will be based on a simple WebDAV implementation.
 The utility behaves more like a traditional svn client.
 It tracks the latest checked out revision in a dotfile in the root directory.
 It then can update to a different revision _relative to the current one_ using svndiff documents downloaded from the server.
 When it's done on a regular basis, it's really fast.
 The utility doesn't delete files not being tracked on the remote side (for example, it won't wipe out custom kernel configurations during update) unless the containing directory was removed on the server.

 During update procedure an _svndiff_ document is obtained given the source and target revisions, and the files are edited along with this document.